Edit fields list

 Creating a lookup field requires at least one lookup definition defined in the Lookups manager.
 The lookup definition tells Splunk software where the lookup table is and how to connect to it.
-When the lookup definition is in place, Splunk software can match the values of the field you choose to values of a field in the lookup table, and return corresponding field/value combinations and apply them to your dataset as lookup fields.
+When the lookup definition is in place, Splunk software can match the values of a field in your events to the values of a field in the lookup table.
+The corresponding field/value combinations are applied to your dataset as lookup fields.

-Lookup fields are added from lookup definitions that are not automatic.
-If you define an automatic lookup, then the fields will already be added to the events.
-In this case, they can be added as Auto-Extracted fields.
+- If you define an automatic lookup, then the fields are already added to the events.
+You must then add the lookup fields as automatically extracted fields.

-- Return to the the Buttercup Games dataset editor for the Purchase Requests dataset.
+- You should still be in the Buttercup Games dataset editor with the Purchase Requests dataset displayed.

 - Click Add Field and select Lookup.

 - Under Input, for the Field in Lookup the

 The Field in Lookup is the name of the field used in the CSV lookup table.